peterwonghg/P01T5/scrumMinutes.md

 7. END OF SPRINT
 ```

-The Srum minutes will be journalled in a chronological order to demonstrate the development process of the Project01
+The Scrum minutes will be journalled in a chronological order to demonstrate the development process of the Project01 for tracking purposes

 # 230424
 ## 230424 BRAINSTORM Session